gracewashere/graysonwright.com/source/projects/openreferral.md

-Although the OpenReferral movement has groups in many cities across the country, our group has a local focus:
+Although the OpenReferral movement has groups in many cities across the country, our group has a local focus;
-Help the [SF Reentry Council]
+help the [SF Reentry Council]
 collect, maintain, and distribute the information in their biannual publication, the [Guide to Getting Out and Staying Out].